PyThaiNLP/pythainlp/README.md

 **This is a document for development branch (post 2.0).
 Things will break.**

 - The latest stable release is [2.0.7](https://github.com/PyThaiNLP/pythainlp/releases)
 - The latest development release is [2.1.dev7](https://github.com/PyThaiNLP/pythainlp/releases).
-See [2.1 change log](https://github.com/PyThaiNLP/pythainlp/issues/181).
+See the ongoing [2.1 change log](https://github.com/PyThaiNLP/pythainlp/issues/181).
 - 📫 follow our [PyThaiNLP](https://www.facebook.com/pythainlp/) Facebook page